parmentelat/r2lab-obsolete/imaging/README.md

 # TODO

 * provide a tool that can wait for ssh connectivity
+* check for imaging-load --verbose;
+  * is that really useful ?
+  * should rather tweak logger's verbosity in addition ?
+  * or just remove this for now ?
 * more decent monitor (at least knowns how many nodes, does averages..)
 * imagesaver
 * rename CMC into just plain node ?